Complex semisimple quantum groups and representation theory: Complex semisimple quantum groups

-We shall write $ C(K_q) $ for the Hopf $ C^* $-algebra of functions on $ K_q $ obtained as the completion of $ \CF^\infty(K_q) $ in the GNS-representation of the left Haar weight.
+We shall write $ C(K_q) $ for the Hopf $ C^* $-algebra of functions on $ K_q $ obtained as the completion of $ \CF^\infty(K_q) $ \nomenclature{$C(K_q)$}{$C^*$-algebra of continuous functions on $K_q$} in the GNS-representation of the left Haar weight.
 Let us remark that $ K_q $ is coamenable, so that there is no need to distinguish between maximal and reduced algebras of functions in this case, see Corollary 5.1 in \cite{Banicafusion}.